Altair0125/Portfolio/README.md

 # Portfolio

-Projects that are coded using HTML and CSS.
+Projects that are coded using HTML, CSS and a bit of javascript